standardrb/standard/README.md

 If you adopt Standard Ruby, what's in it for you?
 Time saved that would've been spent arguing over how to set things up.
-Also, seamless upgrades: we stay on top of each new RuboCop rule ship an updated configuration  on a monthly release cadence.
+Also, seamless upgrades: we stay on top of each new RuboCop rule and update our configuration on a monthly release cadence.
 But the best part of adopting Standard as your linter and formatter?
-You'll spend a whole lot less time thinking about linters and formatters.
+**You'll spend a whole lot less time thinking about linters and formatters.**

 So please, give Standard Ruby a try.
 If you're like [these folks](#who-uses-standard-ruby), you'll soon realize that the value of a linter